jwebster2469/ChatGPT-store/README.md

 > *"I've never before recorded so many errors across multiple platforms while using chatbot software like I have while using ChatGPT."*

-> *"ChatGPT sets the benchmark for errors in my experience as a developer for it's excessive amount of errors."*

-> *"I exhausted myself with over 450 custom GPTs which I stopped building on July 1, 2024."*

 > *"ChatGPT provides a creative AI platform for developers to utilize, customize and sell to users."*

 <br>